visual-layer/fastdup/README.md

 ## 📌 Why fastdup?

-+ **Quality** - fastdup can assist you in reaching a high-quality dataset by finding and removing anomalies and outliers from your datasets.
-Finding duplicate and near duplicate of images (&videos) and finding clusters of similarity at a large scale!
+- **Quality**: Find and remove anomalies and outliers from your dataset, including duplicates and similar images and videos at a large scale.

-+ **Cost** - fastdup can also help you in reducing your data operations costs by facilitating the intelligent sampling of high-quality or novel datasets prior to labeling, as well as supporting the quality assessment of labeled data.
+- **Cost**: Reduce data operation costs by intelligently sampling high-quality or novel datasets before labeling and assessing labeled data quality.

-+ **Scale** - fastdup graph engine is written in C++ and is highly efficient and works on an incredible scale!
-Running locally on a CPU-only machine and can handle up to 400M images on a single CPU machine!
+- **Scale**: fastdup's C++ graph engine is highly efficient and can handle up to 400M images on a single CPU machine.

 ## ⚙ Setting up

 - **Supported Python**: 3.7, 3.8, 3.9, 3.10